 You can tell which view of salvation a church holds by watching how they close their service.
 If they don't challenge people to trust Christ, they must believe either #1, that man is okay on his own, or #3b, fatalism, what will be will be.
 Or, if they insist on priming the pump with a touching story or a long hymn, they likely believe #2, that God makes salvation possible, but man makes it happen.
-But at WBC, we try to close our services in light of what we see in Ephesians 2, and so we call for the response of faith, and cry out to God to produce that response.
+But at WBC, we seek to close our services in light of what Ephesians 2 says, and so we call for the response of faith, and cry out to God to produce that response.

 - 6. It affects how we handle professions of faith.
 Professing something doesn't make it true.
 The sad reality is that hell will be full of professing Christians.
 That's what Jesus said in Matthew 7:21-23).
 So at WBC we want to be careful about giving people false assurance.
 So rather than saying, "Billy got saved in Sunday School today," it's better to say, "Billy made a profession of faith in SS today."
 If the profession was genuine, then he is indeed now part of God's family.
 If not, then he still needs for God to open his eyes and save him.
 All we know for sure is that he made a profession.
 We can't see his heart, which means we can't tell yet whether God truly produced the miracle of new birth and thus saved Him.
 Time will tell. - 7.
 It affects how we view eternal security.
-If Ephesians 2 is true, then a person who has been saved is secure.
-When God saves, He saves completely.
+If Ephesians 2 is true, then a person who has been saved is secure, for when God saves, He saves completely.
 If God has raised up a dead sinner and seated him with Christ on a throne in heaven, you can be sure that person isn't going back to the grave again!
-If God is the author of salvation, then those He has saved are eternally saved and secure (see John 10:27-29; 1 John 5:11-13). - 8.
+If God is the author of salvation, then those He saves are eternally saved and secure (see John 10:27-29; 1 John 5:11-13). - 8.
 It affects how we view God.
-Simply put, it's all about God.
-"Let us fix our eyes on Jesus, the author and perfecter of our faith," says Hebrews 12:2.
+Simply put, it's all about Him.
+So, "let us fix our eyes on Jesus, the author and perfecter of our faith," says Hebrews 12:2.
 He's the hero of the story, not us.
-It boils down to this...

-As a church, we are committed to putting the spotlight on God.
+Response: Praise be to God for His sovereign grace in the conversion of a sinner!
 "For from Him, through Him, and to Him are all things.
 To Him be the glory forever (Rom.
 11:36)."